Andrewsnobre/wikiracer/readme.md

 - Should find the shortest path between two Wikipedia pages.
 - Should return `null` if no path is found.
+- Should handle visited pages correctly.
+- Should handle errors gracefully.

 ## License